-- 1. Approval of the amendments proposed to the GCC Common Customs Law, the Rules of Implementation and the Explanatory Notes thereof. - 2.
+- 1. Approval of the amendments proposed to the Common Customs Law of the GCC States and the Rules of Implementation and the Explanatory Notes thereof. - 2.
 This Law shall come into force as of January 2002. - 3.
-Implementation of Articles (9, 98) relating to the Common Customs Tariff and the mechanism for the collection and distribution of duties in the customs union of the GCC Member States shall synchronize with the setting up of the customs union. - 4.
-Article (97) relating to drawback "the refund of the customs taxes "duties" on the goods reexported to outside of the GCC Member States" shall be implemented after the issuance of the rules of implementation thereof. - 5.
-Provisions of Article (109) entitling the GCC citizens the right to engage in the activity of customs clearance shall be implemented after the Financial and Economic Cooperation Committee has agreed to permit the GCC nationals to engage in this activity in the GCC Member States.
+Implementation of Articles (9, 98) relating to the Common Customs Tariff and the mechanism for the collection and distribution (allotment) of duties in the customs union of the GCC States shall coincide with the setting up of the customs union. - 4.
+Article (97) relating to drawback "the refund of the "customs taxes duties" on the goods re-exported to outside of the GCC States" shall be implemented after the issuance of the rules of implementation thereof. - 5.
+Provisions of Article (109) entitling the GCC nationals the right to practice the activity (profession) of customs clearance shall be implemented after the Financial and Economic

+Cooperation Committee has agreed to permit the GCC nationals to practice this activity "profession" in the GCC States.

-The Supreme Council, at its 23rd Session held in Doha, Qatar 21-22 December 2002, approved the decisions of the Financial and Economic Co-operation Committee concerning the application of Article (9) "Implementation of the Common Customs Tariff", Article (97) "Drawback", Article (98) "Goods exempted from the customs taxes "duties" and Article (109) permitting the GCC citizens to engage in the activity of customs clearance.
+The Supreme Council, in its 23rd Session held in Doha, Qatar 21-22 December 2002, approved the decisions of the Financial and Economic Cooperation Committee concerning the application of Article (9) relating to the application of the Common Customs tariff, and Article (97) relating to Drawback, Article (98) relating to the goods exempted from the customs taxes "duties" and Article (109) permitting the GCC nationals to practice the activity of customs clearance.

-This Law falls in (17) sections comprising (178) Articles containing provisions regulating the customs work, the areas subject to customs control, the nature of the customs procedures at the land, sea , air and post customs offices that apply to the import and export operations, the application of the customs tariff and the collection of the customs duties on the imported goods, the stages of the customs clearance of the goods, the exemptions and temporary admission of goods, the documents to be produced to customs for the clearance of the goods, and the provisions for the establishment of free zones and duty-free shops and the regulation of the work of the customs brokers (clearing agents), the treatment of the customs offences and the smuggling cases and the rights and duties of the customs administrations of the GCC Member States as well as the relationship between these administrations and the community of citizens, residents and importers so that the person dealing with the customs administrations would find no difference in the customs procedures applied in any of the GCC Member States.
-This law does also govern the relationship between these customs administrations and the government departments in each Member State.
+This Law falls in (17) sections comprising (178) Articles that contain provisions regulating the customs work, the areas subject to customs control, the nature of the customs procedures at the land, sea, air and postal customs offices that apply to the import and export operations, the application of the customs tariff and the collection of the customs duties on the imported goods, the stages of the customs clearance of the goods, the exemptions and temporary admission of goods, the documents to be produced to customs for the clearance of the goods, and the provisions for the establishment of free zones and duty-free shops and the Law of the work of the customs brokers (clearing agents), the treatment of the customs offences and the smuggling cases and the rights and duties of the customs officers.
+Hence this Law is deemed the legal instrument regulating the customs procedures in the customs administrations of the GCC States and the relationship between these administrations and the trade community (i.e. nationals, residents, importers) so that the person dealing with the customs administrations would find no difference in the customs procedures applied in any of the GCC States.
+This Law does also regulate the relationship between these customs administrations and the government departments in each State.

-When this Law had been prepared, it was taken into account that it would be utilized in the customs work for the time being and it would also prepare the customs administrations of the Member States for the forthcoming phase of the GCC Customs Union as it meets all requirements thereof.
+When this Law was being prepared, it was taken into account that it would be utilized in the customs work for the time being and it would also prepare the customs administrations of the member States for the phase of the forthcoming customs union of the GCC States as it meets all requirements thereof.